Rookout/deployment-examples/java-docker-compose/README.md

 # Quickstart for Java Docker Compose debugging

-A sample application for using Rookout to debug a Java app built using Maven or Gradke, and deployed using Docker Compose.
+A sample application for using Rookout to debug a Java app built using Maven or Gradle, and deployed using Docker Compose.

 Before following this guide we recommend reading the basic [Java + Rookout] guide.